 In today’s battlefield, the operator is faced with the task of maintaining a level of fitness that requires strength, endurance, and flexibility.
 Operators must be able to scale walls, carry a 250lb casualty and run in full kit up the mountains of Afghanistan and be able to recover fast enough to engage enemy personnel and complete strenuous missions.
 Because of this operators must take on a new training plan to reach a new level of fitness not before seen in athletes, military and law enforcement personnel of the past.
-The traditional training plan of the military focuses on calisthenics, and long distance runs mixed with poor nutrition and sleep deprivation.
+The traditional training plan of the military focuses on calisthenics, and long-distance runs mixed with poor nutrition and sleep deprivation.

 While service members of the past managed to maintain a higher level of fitness, today’s military is fatter, slower and weaker than ever before.
 However many individuals within the Special Operations, SWAT and combat arms community have taken on new fitness programs such as Crossfit, P90X, Insanity, and Gym Jones.
 Many new programs are specifically tailored to fit the needs of the operator and designed to increase strength, endurance, and fast-twitch muscles.
 While these programs exist, it’s tough to know which programs to follow and which programs to ditch.
 Through several years of service in the Special Operations